Scroll Top

 OCEAN & WILDLIFE CONSERVATION ADVENTURE

-Become a steward for wildlife and their habitats through sustainability, environmental protection and coastal conservation efforts in the bio-diverse Osa region.
+Become a steward for wildlife and their habitats through sustainability, environmental protection and coastal conservation efforts in the biodiverse Puntarenas Province region of Costa Rica.

 Program Overview

-On this program, you will discover Costa Rica’s Osa Province, where you’ll be amazed by the variety of beautiful beaches, mangroves and animal life.
-Embrace the ocean-minded ‘Pura Vida’ lifestyle as you live on the coast and contribute to ocean and wildlife conservation.
+On this program, you will discover Costa Rica’s Puntarenas Province, where you’ll be amazed by the stunning beaches, thriving mangroves and abundant wildlife.
+Embrace the coastal ‘Pura Vida’ lifestyle as you live by the ocean and contribute to marine and wildlife conservation.

 Experience the beauty of the Pacific Ocean and the rich biodiversity of Costa Rica in one of the most unique places on the planet.
-You’ll volunteer with local ecological groups to help conserve the beaches and wildlife habitats, raise awareness for environmental protection, or prepare food and distribute it to some of the country’s iconic species.
+You’ll volunteer with local ecological groups to help conserve beaches and wildlife habitats, raise awareness about environmental protection or prepare and distribute food to support some of the country’s most iconic species.

-This program combines two themes — Environmental Stewardship and Animal & Wildlife Conservation — making for a one-of-a-kind summer adventure.
+This program combines two themes, Environmental Stewardship and Animal and Wildlife Conservation, making for a one-of-a-kind summer adventure.

 On GLA’s Costa Rica: Ocean & Wildlife Conservation Adventure program you will:

-• Volunteer on various environmental restoration and conservation projects to support critical wildlife ecosystems
+• Contribute to environmental restoration and conservation projects that protect vital wildlife habitats

-• Support the well-being of rescued wildlife through a local organization dedicated to animal welfare and protection
+• Support the well-being of rescued wildlife with a local organization focused on animal welfare and protection

-• Go on an epic boat adventure to Caño Island, snorkel and experience marine life
+• Go on an epic boat excursion to spot marine wildlife

 • Zipline through the forest canopy

-• Venture to world-famous Manuel Antonio National Park, home to nearly 300 species of mammals and birds
+• Visit world-famous Manuel Antonio National Park, home to nearly 300 species of mammals and birds

-• Learn from marine biologists and national park representatives about their critical conservation efforts
+• Learn from marine biologists and park experts about their vital conservation efforts

 COSTA RICA